 5. Let your movers know what is fragile:

 Imagine the horrors of unpacking one box after another, only to discover your fragile items have been reduced to bits and pieces.
 This is far more common than you think, and is often a result of poor communication between movers.
 A simple solution is to use a bright marker or sticker to categorize fragile items.
 Another option is to place all the fragile items near the front of the truck, and notify your movers that these items need to be handled with extra caution.
 Fortunately, professional movers have thousands of hours of careful moving experience, and assume that all boxes are fragile.
 In doing so, professionals can better safeguard the contents of your boxes, resulting in a successful move!

-If you have any other moving tips to share, we would love to hear it!
+If you have any other tips to avoid moving mistakes to share, we would love to hear it!
 Please leave a comment below, and have a happy move.